urbonegi/ethereum_workshop/workshop_tutorial.md

 TBC

 ## Prerequisites
+* General software engineering and development understanding and some experience.
-* Laptop with unix-based system as a best option.
-All environment setup instructions prepared and tested on Mac OS, however, it should work on any OS.
+* Unix-based system would be the best option.
+All further environment setup instructions prepared and tested on Mac OS, however, it should work on any OS.
 * Preferred IDE for Smart Contract development.
 You can use any IDE you like, for example the one you already have installed.
 If you like to try something